-- 2.3 The council wishes to take a broad and inclusive view of who constitutes stakeholders in the development of and proper operation of a successful night time economy in East Herts and the licensing decisions related to this.
-So, in addition to the parties listed above, the council sees the following as having a stake in night time economy related matters: - residents across the town centre concerned - residents in East Herts area generally - local businesses in the town centre concerned - local businesses in East Herts area generally - local chambers of commerce - local transport undertakings (bus and coach operators; taxis and local rail companies) - Hertfordshire County Council as highway authority - patrons and prospective patrons of late night venues in East Herts - owners, managers and staff of late night venues in East Herts - the local health services - elected and non-elected community representatives - the local media - other enforcing authorities - the Security Industry Authority as regulators for door supervisors - HM Revenue and Customs. - 2.3 Each of the stakeholders in the table and the list above has influence over the night time economy in different ways.
+2.2 The council wishes to take a broad and inclusive view of who constitutes stakeholders in the development of and proper operation of a successful night time economy in East Herts and the licensing decisions related to this.
+So, in addition to the parties listed above, the council sees the following as having a stake in night time economy related matters:

+- residents across the town centre concerned - residents in East Herts area generally - local businesses in the town centre concerned - local businesses in East Herts area generally - local chambers of commerce - local transport undertakings (bus and coach operators; taxis and local rail companies) - Hertfordshire County Council as highway authority - patrons and prospective patrons of late night venues in East Herts - owners, managers and staff of late night venues in East Herts - the local health services - elected and non-elected community representatives - the local media - other enforcing authorities - the Security Industry Authority as regulators for door supervisors - HM Revenue and Customs.

+2.3 Each of the stakeholders in the table and the list above has influence over the night time economy in different ways.
 They can affect the direction the NTE takes as consumers, patrons, investors, suppliers and landlords.
-The licensing process is only one of the ways. - 2.4 To ensure as wide a range of stakeholders as possible can participate in discussions about the NTE, the council will publicise applications for new or varied licences on its website and make it clear to whom representations can be made.
+The licensing process is only one of the ways.
+2.4 To ensure as wide a range of stakeholders as possible can participate in discussions about the NTE, the council will publicise applications for new or varied licences on its website and make it clear to whom representations can be made.

-- 2.6 All stakeholders have an ability to engage with the licensing process by making representations during the application consultation period for new licences and variations to existing licences. - 2.7 Stakeholders will also be able to express their views by applying for a review of a particular premises licence where they have evidence that the licensing objectives are not being addressed.
+2.5 All stakeholders may engage with the licensing process if they are able to make a relevant representation (see below) during the application consultation period for new licences and variations to existing licences.

+2.6 Stakeholders will also be able to express their views by applying for a review of a particular premises licence where they have evidence that the licensing objectives are not being addressed.